 There are several pros of residential real estate investing, such as:

-- Lower barriers to entry: Typically, it is easier to get into residential real estate investing, and many of us are familiar with life as a renter, so we understand what is expected from the relationship between landlord and tenant.
-You can invest in residential real estate with little or no experience and much less money.
+- Lower barriers to entry: Typically, it is easier to get into residential real estate investing.
+It can be easier to understand what is expected from the relationship between landlord and tenant in a residential investment from your firsthand experience.
+You can invest in residential real estate with little or no experience and much less money due to the availability of residential properties.

 Cons of Residential Real Estate Investing